..

 6th centuries A.D.
 The military

-army unit which arrived in Britain in 360
+which arrived in Britain in 360 A.D. and

-remained here at least until the end of
+mobile field army until the end of Roman

 - Britannia (UK)